MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 > - [Components are now applied after generators and before transformers](https://github.com/kubernetes-sigs/kustomize/pull/5170) in [v5.1.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv5.1.0)
 > - [Null yaml values are replaced by "null"](https://github.com/kubernetes-sigs/kustomize/pull/5519) in [v5.4.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/kustomize%2Fv5.4.0)
 >
-> To avoid issues due to breaking changes, we recommend updating your manifests as soon as possible to ensure that your Flux configurations remain compliant with this release.
+> To avoid issues caused by breaking changes, we recommend that you update your manifests as soon as possible to ensure that your Flux configurations remain compliant with this release.

 > [!NOTE]
-> When a new version of the `microsoft.flux` extension is released, it may take several days for the new version to become available in all regions.
+> When a new version of the `microsoft.flux` extension is released, it might take several days for the new version to become available in all regions.

 ### 1.12.0 (September 2024)